 VW Extended Warranty or a Vehicle Protection Plan from autopom!

-Is your Volkswagen’s manufacturer warranty expired or expiring soon?
+Is your VW extended warranty expired or expiring soon?
 Or possibly you have just purchased a brand new, or pre-owned VW, and are a part of a rising population who realize buying extended coverage from a reputable third-party provider, and not the dealership, is a possibility.
 You can instead obtain a quality vehicle protection plan backed by a trustworthy company with a stellar reputation

 As of now, you are ahead of the pack, as most people, unfortunately, have never been informed that you can get a Vehicle Protection Plan from a third party, and in doing so, get coverage that is comparable, and in many cases, better than the coverage provided by your local dealership.
 To top it all off, the coverage can be used at any licensed repair facility, from your local favorite independent repair facility to the dealership, whichever you feel most comfortable with.

 Volkswagen is one of those car companies that have a universal appeal.
 It doesn’t matter how rich, or how poor you are.
 You can still look good behind the wheel of a VW.

 From the luxurious CC to the frugal Golf TDI.
 You can find a Volkswagen for any taste or budget.
 These cars offer storied reliability and excellent resale value.
 So, buying a VW is a rather practical decision.
 Which is exactly why you should buy extended repair protection for your VW.